 - 3 Places to visit in Agadir on a Map :

 Places To Visit in Agadir, Morocco

 If you go there to undertake a cultural journey to meet a historical heritage, we advise you other cities.
-On the program, shops, cafés and restaurants are the pride of the inhabitants.
+On the program, shops, cafés, and restaurants are the pride of the inhabitants.
 But there are still neighborhoods we recommend as the Avenue des FAR, Place Salam, or the Loubnane mosque.
-In any case, you will probably not spend more than one day in the city center before going to beautiful beaches of Agadir.
+In any case, you will probably not spend more than one day in the city center before going to the beautiful beaches of Agadir.

 Agadir Corniche Beach

 Agadir Corniche offers a real place of the walk for tourists and is ideal to enjoy the sun, relax, and share warm moments in love or with family.
 It runs along Agadir beach and there are many restaurants and hotels.
 A vast improvement from a decade ago and is a lovely place to walk along with plenty of restaurants, coffees, and festive events organized especially during summer.

 Corniche Beach is large with silky soft sands, calm water, and easy to swim in.
 During summer, the beach is full of locals, tourists from all over the world, and some hotels have their own areas of sand reserved for beds.
 It can be quite hot to walk on the sand when the sun comes fully out but as soon as you step into the water, it’s so cooling.

 From the beach, you have a full view of the Kasbah and at night, the kasbah looks beautiful when it is lit up.
 Finally, do not miss visiting the other beautiful beaches not far from Agadir.

 Fish Market and Restaurants